ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

 ---------------------------
 3. Datastore and datapusher
 ---------------------------
-The datastore database and user are created when the `db` container is first started, however we need to do some additional configuration before enabling the datastore and datapusher settings in the ``production.ini``.
+The datastore database and user are created when the `db` container is first started, however we need to do some additional configuration before enabling the datastore and datapusher settings in the ``ckan.ini``.

 a.
 Configure datastore database